GautamDeepak/EMM/EMM_Prac_10.md

 1. On above script, first comment out all the Map.addLayer and Map.add commands.

-2. Now run the the script below to see the location of the Landsat tile in your map view, and then draw in a geometry polygon (roi) within that area to clip your video area.
+2. Now run the the script below to see the location of the Landsat tile in your map view.

 ```JavaScript
 // Load a Landsat 8 image collection using a defined WRS path and row.